Karann01/Karann01/README.md

 - 👋 Hi, I’m @Karann01
 - 👀 I’m interested in Development
 - 🌱 I’m currently learning C++, DSA and Web Development
-- 💞️ I’m looking to collaborate on Web Designing
+- 💞️ I’m looking to collaborate on Web Designing and Developent
 - 📫 How to reach me : Email me on - karandhongade2001@gmail.com, karan.dhongade.cs@ghrce.raisoni.net

 <!---